Infineon/mtb-example-psoc-edge-btstack-capsense-buttons-slider/README.md

 To switch to the bootloader while the application is running, follow these steps:

-1. Open Bridge Control Panel and select the KitProg3 port from the "Connected I2C/SPI/Rx8 Ports tab
+1. Open Bridge Control Panel and select the KitProg3 port from the "Connected I2C/SPI/Rx8 Ports tab"
 2. Select I2C from the Protocol tab
 3. Enter the below command and click the send button

-   > **Note:** `0x09` is the I2C address provided in the application to switch back to the bootloader<br>
+   > **Note:** `0x09` is the I2C address provided in the application to switch back to the bootloader <br>

    ```
    w 09 01 EA 17 p